US-Russian dual citizen arrested for treason, accused of collecting funds for Ukraine | KRDO

 “Listen, I’ll tell you: sitting in one country, a country that is an ally of the United States, is a man who, for patriotic reasons, eliminated a bandit in one of the European capitals,” Putin said in an interview earlier this month with the right-wing American pundit Tucker Carlson.

 “We have no taboo about solving this problem.
 We are ready to solve it, but there are certain conditions that are being discussed through special services channels between the intelligence services.
-I think an agreement can be reached,” he told the former Fox News host.
+I think an agreement can be reached.”

-In December 2022, Russia released WNBA star Brittney Griner in a prisoner swap that involved Russian arms dealer Viktor Bout.
-Griner, who had for years played in the off-season for a Russian women’s basketball team, had been detained in February of that year on drug smuggling charges at an airport in the Moscow region.
+In December 2022, Russia released US basketball star Brittney Griner in a prisoner swap that involved Russian arms dealer Viktor Bout.
+Griner, who had for years played in Russia during the WNBA off-season, was detained in February of that year on drug smuggling charges at a Moscow airport.

 The-CNN-Wire